LBHackney-IT/API-Playbook/docs/static_code_analysis.md

 This can be added to the project as a NuGet package.

-Hypothesis: FxCop runs code analysis when the project is built.
+FxCop runs code analysis when the project is built.
 So adding the FxCop NuGet package should allow us to run this locally and adding properties on the relevant project should cause this build to fail if there are any issues.

 Setting up the failures for specific errors should be possible by adding the relevant setting to the .editorConfig file and to the project’s .csproj file.